Enigmatic-Smile/rn-sdk/README.md

 ### Consent text for the rest of the world

-When you set United Kingdom, Ireland, Japan or Sweden as the default country or the user selects one of these countries from the lost, a specific consent text will be applied.
+When you set United Kingdom, Ireland, Japan or Sweden as the default country or the user selects one of these countries from the list, a consent text specific for these countries will be applied.

 The following would be an example Terms & Conditions text for ```Cashback Inc``` (an example company):

 *I authorise ```card_scheme_name``` to monitor my payment card to identify transactions that qualify for a reward and for ```card_scheme_name``` to share such information with ```Cashback Inc```, to enable my card linked offers and target offers that may be of interest to me.
 For information about ```Cashback Inc``` privacy practices, please see the privacy policy.
 You may opt-out of transaction monitoring on the payment card you entered at any time by ```deleteInstructions```.*

+#### Consent text behaviour for card scheme name

+If you don't set a card scheme (meaning the user can input either Visa, Mastercard or American Express cards) *OR* set 2 or 3 card scheme names, the default value used will be ```my card network``` (e.g. _I authorise ```my card network``` to monitor my payment card_).
+When the user starts typing in a card number, ```my card network``` will be replaced with the scheme name of the card that they typed in (e.g. Visa).

+If you set one card scheme name, it will be displayed in the consent text (e.g. for Mastercard it would be _I authorise ```Mastercard``` to monitor my payment card_) This value - ```Mastercard``` - will not change when the user starts typing in a card number.

-#### Text behaviour for privacy policy
+#### Consent text behaviour for privacy policy

 Notice the following excerpt from the consent text above: _...may be of interest to me.
 For information about ```Cashback Inc``` privacy practices, please see the privacy policy.
 You may opt-out of..._ If you set a ```privacyUrl```, this is the text that will be displayed, along with a hyperlink set on *privacy policy*.